metabase/metabase/docs/developers-guide/snowplow.md

 # Snowplow integration

 Metabase uses [Snowplow](https://snowplowanalytics.com/) and [SnowcatCloud](https://www.snowcatcloud.com/) for
 collecting analytics data.
 We only send events when `Anonymous tracking` is enabled.
-We do not record personal identifiable information with the events.

 ## How to test events manually